History of Gaza: Early Ottoman rule and the Ridwan dynasty

-Although no explanation is provided in the biographies of the Ridwan family, it is evident they chose Gaza as their home and the place for their castle.
+Although no explanation is provided in the biographies of the Ridwan family, it is evident they chose Gaza as their home and built there their residence, known as Qasr al-Basha, 'the Pasha's castle'.
 Ridwan Pasha's son Ahmad Pasha succeeded him and governed Gaza for thirty years, sometimes incorporating the sanjaks of Nablus and Jerusalem.
-He became Governor of Damascus Eyalet in 1601 after bribing several viziers and bureaucrats in Istanbul and died in 1607.
-Next in line was Hasan Pasha ibn Ahmad who became known 'Arab Hasan ("Hasan the Bedouin") because by then, the Ridwans were identified with the control and knowledge of the Bedouin.
-He successfully led his pro-Ottoman Bedouin troops against the army of the rebel Fakhr ad-Din in a series of battles.
-He was later appointed Governor of Tripoli in Lebanon, but he was deposed in 1644.
-'Arab Hasan had many wives and concubines and 85 children.
+He became Governor of Damascus Eyalet in 1601 after bribing several viziers and bureaucrats in Istanbul.
+He died in 1607.
+Next in line was Hasan Pasha ibn Ahmad who became known 'Arab Hasan ("Hasan the Bedouin") because by then, the Ridwans were identified with being well-versed with the Bedouin and controlling them.
+He successfully led his pro-Ottoman Bedouin troops against the army of the rebel Druze emir, Fakhr ad-Din, in a series of battles.
+He was later appointed Governor of Tripoli in today's Lebanon, but he was deposed in 1644.
+'Arab Hasan had many wives and concubines, who bore him 85 children.
 He led the Ridwans successfully militarily, however, he burdened the dynasty with heavy debt.

 'Arab Hasan's son Husayn Pasha was governor of Nablus and Jerusalem, and inherited the impoverished governorship of Gaza when his father died.
 He borrowed a large sum from the French in order to meet the heavy taxes imposed on the city by Hassan Aga, governor Sidon Eyalet—the province that Gaza briefly belonged to.
-Husayn's period in office was peaceful and prosperous for the city, and he gained a good reputation for considerably reducing the strife between the nearby Bedouins and the settled population.
+Husayn's period in office was peaceful and prosperous for the city, and he gained a good reputation for considerably reducing the strife between the nearby Bedouin and the settled population.
 He appointed his son Ibrahim to be governor of the Gaza and Jerusalem sanjaks, but when Ibrahim was killed during an expedition against the Druze in Mount Lebanon in 1660, Husayn resumed control of Gaza.
-That year, Gaza was designated the capital of Palestine, indicating the city's rapid recovery.
+The city began to recover and thrive, being described as the "capitol of Palestine" due to its status.
 The Great Mosque was restored, and six other mosques constructed, while Turkish baths and market stalls proliferated.
-Anonymous petitions from Damascus sent to Istanbul complaining about Husayn's failure to protect the Hajj caravan and his alleged pro-Christian tendencies, however, served as an excuse for the Ottoman government to depose him.
+Anonymous petitions from Damascus sent to Istanbul complaining about Husayn's failure to protect the hajj caravan and his alleged pro-Christian tendencies, however, served as an excuse for the Ottoman government to depose him.
 He was soon imprisoned in Damascus and his assets confiscated by provincial authorities.
 He was later sent to Istanbul and died in prison there in 1663.